sporestudio/malloc/README.md

 `Sbrk()` is not our best buddy in 2025.
 There are better alternatives like `mmap()` available today. `Sbrk()` is not really thread safe.
 It can can only grow or shrink in LIFO order.

-> The brk and sbrk fucntions are historically curiosities left over from earlier days before the advent of virtual memory management.
+> The **brk** and **sbrk** functions are historically curiosities left over from earlier days before the advent of virtual memory management.

-However, the glibc implementation of mnalloc still uses `srbk()` for allocating memory that's not too big in size.
+However, the glibc implementation of malloc still uses `srbk()` for allocating memory that's not too big in size.
 So, we will go ahead with `srbk()` for our simple memory allocator.